Multiple Dirichlet Series and Shifted Convolutions: Introduction

 \subsection{A bit more on shifted convolutions}

-As mentioned above, the main purpose of this paper is to present a new method for approaching problems of this type.
-In particular, we will introduce a new class of shifted single and multiple Dirichlet series and show how their full meromorphic continuation can be obtained, and how this meromorphic continuation can be applied to problems such as the second moment problem above.
+As mentioned above, the main purpose of this paper is to present a new method for approaching problems related to shifted sums, subconvexity and moments.
+In particular, we will introduce a new class of shifted single and multiple Dirichlet series and show how their full meromorphic continuations can be obtained and how they can be applied to this class of problems.

 Let $\ell_1,\ell_2$ be two positive integers, and fix $h \ge 1$.
-Suppose that $f,g$ are modular forms of even weight $k$ and have Fourier expansions
+Suppose that $f,g$ are modular forms, of even weight $k$ and square-free level $N_0$, which have Fourier expansions

+The constraint that $k$ is even arises from our use of Andre Reznikov's result in the appendix of this work.

 The fundamental single Dirichlet series that we will investigate is